deborahdelgaudio/CurrencyConverter/README.md

 ```
 pip install -r requirements.txt
 ```
-Then you have to prepare the database through apply the migrations with:
+Then `cd converter/` and prepare the database through apply the migrations with:
 ```
 python manage.py migrate
 ```